sezaidoruksoyata/religious-environmental-mobilization-abm/README.md

 ## Overview

 This project develops a theoretical, literature-informed agent-based model of religious environmental mobilization.
-The model examines when religious environmental belief remains symbolic and when it becomes collective climate mobilization.
+The model examines when religious environmental belief remains symbolic and when it becomes collective environmental mobilization.

 The model is designed for mechanism clarification rather than empirical prediction.
-It does not estimate real-world levels of religious climate activism in any specific country, religious tradition, organization, or climate movement.
+It does not estimate real-world levels of religious environmental activism in any specific country, religious tradition, organization, or environmental movement.

 ## Repository structure